-- 1. Select the Configuration tab. - 2.
-From the Software pane on the left-hand side, select Time Configuration. - 3.
-Ensure that value in the Date & Time field is correct.
+- 1. Select the Configure tab and then System > Time Configuration. - 2.
+From the Time Configuration page, ensure that value in the Date & Time field is correct.

 Using a static MAC address for the Management Node

 We recommend using a static MAC address for the virtual machine hosting your Management Node.
 This will ensure that the licenses on your Management Node do not become invalid if, for example, the node reboots and comes up on a different physical blade.